 These minor distractions are often times the difference between getting into an accident or not.

-If you’ve been in a rental car accident in Dallas or Lake Charles, we’ve outlined some of the steps to take before calling the Shamieh Law Firm.
+If you’ve been in a rental car accident in Dallas or Lake Charles, we’ve outlined some of the steps to take before calling Shamieh Car Accident Lawyers.

 Remember, we offer a free, no obligation consultation but the most important thing is to ensure you and the other party involved are safe while collection as much information as possible.

 When you get into an accident involving a rental car, it’s important to do the following before anything else: